Lyceum–The Circle Historic District: Elements of the district

 Located at the center of the University of Mississippi campus, the district contains eight academic buildings arranged on University Circle, which encompasses an interior common area dubbed "The Circle," a historic site in the district.
 The eight buildings include the Lyceum Building, Brevard Hall, the Croft Institute for International Studies (known as the "Y" Building at the time of desegregation and earlier as the "Old Chapel"), and Carrier, Shoemaker, Ventress, Bryant, and Peabody dormitory halls.
 The district also includes the flagpole in the center of The Circle, the Confederate Monument in The Circle, and University Circle.

 Lyceum Building

+Construction on the Lyceum (referred to simply as the "principal building" of the university at that time) was begun in the spring of 1846 and was completed in the late summer of 1848, just in time to receive the university's first class of students.
+The building was originally the only academic structure of the university, containing a lecture hall, several lecture rooms, the faculty offices, a geological museum, and the university library.
+It was designed by famed southern architect William Nichols.

-In the university's early days, the Lyceum Building was the only academic structure, housing a lecture hall, several classrooms, the faculty offices, a geological museum, and the library.
-The Lyceum is now used for the university's administration offices.
-Its columned facade is represented on the official crest of the university, along with the date of establishment.
-Built in 1848 to the designs of architect William Nichols, the building is the oldest on campus and concurrent with its founding.
+Today, the Lyceum remains the oldest building on the university campus.
+It now houses the university's administrative offices, including the offices of the Chancellor and the Provost.
+Its columned facade is represented on the official crest of the university.